Serious content creators know that each article they publish is a piece of a larger content marketing arena.

 Content helps you expand the “know, like, and trust” factor that you need to satisfy before customers feel comfortable buying from you.

-When you write content with a focused editorial strategy, your website becomes a channel that broadcasts your news.
+When you have a focused editorial strategy, your website becomes a channel that broadcasts your news.
 It’s a media outlet that potential customers regularly visit to get the next installment of your unfolding narrative.

 Your readers focus their attention on your boxing ring and become interested in fighting the good fight with you.

-How do you use blog posts to share your business’s unique story and attract customers?
+Do you write blog posts to share your business’s unique story and attract new customers?

 Editor’s note: The original version of this post was published on January 7, 2014.